rossliam2212/ASCIIRogueLikeGame/README.md

 #### Attacking
 The player can attack a monster by trying to move into the same position as the monster.
 Once the player has done this, the attack loop automatically starts and both the player and the monster will have a chance to make their attack.
-The attacking UI, which is displayd at the bottom of the screen under the inventory, is displayed and shows each attack that the player and monster make.
+The attacking UI, which is displayed at the bottom of the screen under the inventory, is displayed and shows each attack that the player and monster make.
 Neither the player nor monster will be able to move once an attack has started.
 The player gets the first chance to attack and then the monster gets their chance.
 This will continue until either the player or monster is killed.

 ![3](https://user-images.githubusercontent.com/73957889/204525875-1e6aa8b7-77ad-4f6c-af90-134a4170da69.PNG)

 ### Monster Behaviour
 There are a few types of monsters, which are shown in the [character table](#player-and-monster-characters) above.
 Monsters have similar attributes to the player.
-They have a strength, health points and a death xp.
+They have a strength, health points, a death xp.
+The death xp is the amount of xp that the player receives when they kill the monster.
 They also have a follow distance.
 This is the amount of spaces that can be between them and the player before they start to follow the player.
 All monsters work in the same way but have different stats for each of their attributes.
 Therefore, some monsters are stronger and more dangerous than others, so the player must choose their weapons and attacks and use their health potions wisely.
+Monsters also drop gold coins when they are killed which get added to the players inventory.
+The amount of gold coins dropped depends on the monster.

 ### Game History
 All the events that occur while playing the game are logged to the [GameSessionHistory txt file](https://github.com/rossliam2212/ASCIIRogueLikeGame/blob/main/Code/GameSessionHistory.txt)